harshitstark13/Clustering-Assignment/README.md

 # Clustering Analysis with Iris Dataset
-This repository contains the code and results for clustering analysis performed on the famous Iris dataset using various clustering algorithms: Gaussian Mixture Model, Hierarchical Clustering, K-Means, and their comparison.
+This repository contains the code and results for clustering analysis performed on the famous Iris dataset using various clustering algorithms: DBSCAN, Hierarchical Clustering, K-Means, and their comparison.

 **Iris Dataset**